alephjs/alephjs.org/pages/docs/basic-features/hmr-with-fast-refresh.md

 # HMR with Fast Refresh

-HMR (Hot Module Replacement) allows you update Aleph.js application without refreshing the page during development, any change instant updates in the browser.
+**HMR** (Hot Module Replacement) allows you update Aleph.js application without refreshing the page during **development**, any change instant updates in the browser.

 ## How It Works

-The built-in HMR module of Aleph.js will create a WS connection to the dev server on the client, and the server will listen the app file changes.
+The built-in **HMR** module of Aleph.js will create a **WS** connection to the dev server on the client during **development**, and the server will listen the app file changes.
 Once the HMR client gets a update signal from server, Aleph.js will re-import the updated module, for a CSS moudule the old style will be removed after the new one was appied, for a React Component the Fast Refresh will re-render view without losing component state.

 Aleph.js supports full HMR out-of-the-box for the following served files: